-At Merchant Medicine our singular focus is walk-in medicine.
-The Merchant Medicine team offer extensive history and depth of experience in the field, unrivaled by other consulting firms.
+At Merchant Medicine our singular focus is helping hospital systems and large medical groups compete at the highest level with their on-demand medicine service lines.
+The Merchant Medicine team has a depth of experience in the field of walk-in medicine unrivaled by other consulting firms.
 Our proprietary competitor database and advanced market assessment methodology are not available anywhere else.
 We are innovators deeply involved in the on-demand community with a primary focus on collaborating with health systems and large medical groups who must compete head to head with disruptive forces in this space.

 Since 2007 Merchant Medicine has brought innovative methodologies, tools and benchmarking data to the forefront of on-demand medicine engagements.
 Most of our work involves working with health systems and their employed medical groups go from concept to doors-open on consumer-centric, on-demand service lines.
 Here are some of the specific areas we cover:

 - Executive Alignment – Is your CEO Cabinet on the same page?

 - Competitive Assessments – Do you face a significant competitive threat?

 - Available Market Analyses – How many annual visits are there in your market?

 - Operations Assessments – Before you grow current operations, how well do perform compared to top national operators?

 - P&L Analyses – Key metrics compared to top national operators.